VAT in Poland: Rates, Registration, and Compliance Guidelines

 Non-Resident Businesses

-Non-resident businesses registered for VAT in Poland are subject to SAF-T rules like local businesses.
+Non-resident businesses registered for VAT in Poland are subject to the same SAF-T rules applicable to local businesses.

 More News from Poland